Deep Reinforcement Learning, a textbook

 We will see how, when the agent does not know the transition function, an optimal policy can be learned by sampling rewards from the environment.
 Table~\ref{tab:val} lists value iteration in conjunction with the value-based model-free algorithms that we cover in this chapter.
 (Policy-based model-free algorithms will be covered in Chap.~\ref{ch:pol}.)

-First we will discuss how the principle of \emph{temporal difference} uses sampling and \gls{bootstrapping} to construct the value function.
-We will see how the value function can be use to find the best actions, to form the policy.
+These algorithms are based on a few principles.
+First we will discuss how the principle of \emph{sampling} can be used to construct a value function.
+We discuss both full-episode Monte Carlo sampling and single-step temporal difference learning; we encounter the principle of \gls{bootstrapping} and the \emph{bias-variance} trade-off; and we will see how the value function can be use to find the best actions, to form the policy.

 Second, we will discuss which mechanisms for action selection exist, where we will encounter the \emph{exploration/exploitation} trade-off.
 Third, we will discuss how to learn from the rewards of the selected actions.
 We will encounter \emph{on-policy} learning and \emph{off-policy} learning.
-We wil discuss two simple algorithms: SARSA and Q-learning.
-Let us now start by having a closer look at sampling actions with temporal difference learning.
+Finally, we wil discuss two full algorithms in which all these concepts come together: SARSA and Q-learning.
+Let us now start by having a closer look at sampling actions with Monte Carlo sampling and temporal difference learning.